-SON is approximately 40 m above mean sea level and approximately 1.5km from the coast.
-Therefore, it is unlikely that the predicted rises in sea level will have an effect on the airport operations or design parameters.
+VLI is approximately 22 m above mean sea level and approximately 2 km from the coast.
+Therefore, it is unlikely that the predicted rises in sea level will have an effect on the airport operations.

-5. Consultation and Stakeholder Engagement
+5.0 Consultation and Stakeholder Engagement

-5.1.
-Background and Approach
+5.1 Background and Approach

 As required by WB Safeguards Policies consultation and disclosure of Category B projects must be undertaken with project affected groups (stakeholders) and non-government organisations (NGOs).
-The potential environmental and social impacts of the project require the opportunity for discussion and review during the environmental assessment/PESMP process to inform detailed design and mitigation measures.
-This PESMP will remain a draft until consultation has been completed and this PESMP updated to reflect the outcomes.
+The potential environmental and social impacts of the project require the opportunity for discussion and review during the environmental assessment/ ESMP process to inform detailed design and mitigation measures.
+Revision C (May 2015) version of this PESMP has been consulted on with communities through VPMU and their nominated Consultant, Henry Vira.
+Ongoing consultations will be needed to inform the communities of upcoming works and their schedules.